 When given the opportunity and the appropriate tools, the level of understanding knows no bounds.

 One way to think of this model is the analogy of the ripples that radiate out from the point of impact when a rock is thrown into a lake.
-In Concentric Circles of Knowledge, student thinking and understanding radiates out from the point of impact of the reading, topic, lesson, etc. Of course this model can also be used in the reverse, moving from the broad outer circles to the inner circle.
+In Concentric Circles of Knowledge, student thinking and understanding radiates out from the point of impact of the reading, topic, lesson, etc. The purpose of this instructional model is to process connections and relationships.
+Of course this model can also be used in the reverse, moving from the broad outer circles to the inner circle.

 Download File Con.circles